 The XK was redesigned in 2006.
 Though it can go much faster, it is electronically limited to a top speed of 155 miles per hour.

 We can thank Ian Callum for the design of the XK, the XJ, and the XF.
-And we should mention William Heynes who created the Dual Overhead Camshaft inline-six-cylinder engine that and the longest run of any car engine: 1949 to 1992.
+And we should mention William Heynes, who created the Dual Overhead Camshaft inline-six-cylinder engine that had the longest run of any car engine: 1949 to 1992.
 This was a big part of the success for the Jaguar car as it had a useful life of 200,000 miles.